Porcupine (album): Musical content

-After WEA rejected the first version of the album, Shankar, who had played strings on "The Back of Love," was brought back by Drummond to add strings to the remainder of the album in an effort to brighten the production and to build on the success of the strings used on the single.
+After WEA rejected the first version of the album, Shankar, who had played strings on "The Back of Love", was brought back by Drummond to add strings to the remainder of the album in an effort to brighten the production and to build on the success of the strings used on the single.
 When recording "The Cutter", Sergeant had asked Shankar if he could suggest the melody from Cat Stevens' 1967 hit "Matthew and Son".

 In 1984, McCulloch said: "I think Porcupine was a classic autobiographical album, the most honest thing that I'd ever written or sung."
 Talking about how the album made him feel, he went on to say: "I found the material from it really heavy to play – like, really oppressive.
 That's the only reason why I didn't like the album.
 The songs were great but it didn't make me happy."
 He also said: "A lot of songs are about coming to terms with the opposites in me."

 Releases

 Porcupine was first released as an LP by Korova in the United Kingdom on 4 February 1983.
 It was subsequently released in the United States by Sire Records on 23 February 1983.
 The original album had ten tracks with five tracks on each side.
-Like Echo & the Bunnymen's previous album, the album cover was designed by Martyn Atkins and the photography was by Brian Griffin.
+As with Echo & the Bunnymen's previous album, the album cover was designed by Martyn Atkins and the photography was by Brian Griffin.
 The album was released on CD on 7 April 1988.

 Along with the other four of the band's first five albums, Porcupine was remastered and reissued on CD in 2003 – these releases were marketed as 25th anniversary editions.
 Seven bonus tracks were added to the album: "Fuel" was the second B-side track on the 12-inch version of "The Back of Love"; alternate versions of "The Cutter", "My White Devil", "Porcupine", "Ripeness" and "Gods Will Be Gods" which were all early versions recorded during the album's sessions; and "Never Stop (Discotheque)" the 12-inch version of the non-album single which was released after Porcupine.
 The alternate versions of "My White Devil", "Porcupine" and "Ripeness" had all previously been unissued.
 The reissued album was produced by Andy Zax and Bill Inglot.

-There were two tracks from the original Porcupine album which had been released as singles.
-The first of these was "The Back of Love" which had been released on 21 May 1982.
-The second single was "The Cutter" which was released on 14 January 1983.
-"Never Stop (Discotheque)", which was originally a non-album single when it was released on 8 July 1983, was subsequently included on the 2003 remastered version of the album as a bonus track.
+Two tracks from the original Porcupine album were released as singles: "The Back of Love", on 21 May 1982, and "The Cutter" on 14 January 1983.
+"Never Stop (Discotheque)", which was originally a non-album single when it was released on 8 July 1983, subsequently was included on the 2003 remastered version of the album as a bonus track.